Discover One Of The Best Nutritious Drink Suitable For Diabetics

 1. Avocado

 The healthy, unsaturated fats in avocado can help regulate appetite.
 "One study found that adding half of an avocado to a meal reduced post-meal hunger without impacting post-meal blood glucose levels," Erin Palinski-Wade, R.D., C.D.E., author of 2-Day Diabetes Diet, tells MensHealth.com.
-"This helped improve portion control for the remainder if the day, which can be beneficial to anyone with diabetes who is working to manage body weight."
+"This helped improve portion control for the remainder of the day, which can be beneficial to anyone with diabetes who is working to manage body weight."

-2. Prunes
+2. prunes

-"Dried fruit often gets a bad rap for people with diabetes, but prunes contain no added sugars, are lower on the glycemic index scale than most dried fruit, and provide three grams of fiber per serving," says Palinski-Wade.
+added sugars, are lower on the glycaemic index scale than most dried fruit, and provide three grams of fibre per serving," says Palinski-Wade.

 This combination of factors means that prunes don't spike blood sugar as much as many other dried fruits and sweeteners (and they're lower in carbs), so pureed prunes can be a great swap for added sugar in recipes.